dataElisabeth/PShell_runTSQL/README.md

 ## PShell_runTSQL

-Powershell Script to Run Multiple T-SQL Scripts on Multiple SQL Server Instances
+* Powershell Script to Run Multiple T-SQL Scripts on Multiple SQL Server Instances

-The script lets you choose whether to store output in a database table or output to file.
+* The script lets you choose whether to store output in a database table or delimited .CSV file.

 ### 1. Open TSQL_scriptExecution and change the following variables: